lostcol0ny/blizzardapi2/README.md

 blizzardapi2 is a client library for Blizzard's APIs.
 It's a fork of [the original library](https://github.com/trevorphillipscoding/python-blizzardapi/) and I'm trying to update it and keep its packages managed.

+It currently has the exact same functionality as the original version, but with updated dependencies.
+As I go through Blizzard's API categories, I'll update the library as necessary.

 Current supported features include:
 - Battle.net User
 - Wow Profile